railsbridge-boston/railsbridge-boston/views/ruby_from_scratch/install/linux.markdown

 If you run into errors at any step please call in an instructor to help diagnose the installation issue.

-1. Install Git, wget, and some other dependencies.
+1. Install git, wget, and some other dependencies.
 These steps may take a while.

     For Ubuntu or Linux Mint: